chrisb2/key-typer/README.md

 # key-typer
-Arduino program for rapidly typing characters using a [Pro Micro - 5V/16MHz](https://www.sparkfun.com/products/12640) as a [USB Human Interface Device](https://en.wikipedia.org/wiki/USB_human_interface_device_class) (HID) keyboard.
+Arduino program and hardware for rapidly typing characters using a [Pro Micro - 5V/16MHz](https://www.sparkfun.com/products/12640) as a [USB Human Interface Device](https://en.wikipedia.org/wiki/USB_human_interface_device_class) (HID) keyboard.
 Based on [Turn your Pro Micro into a USB Keyboard/Mouse](https://www.sparkfun.com/tutorials/337).

 I built this to aid in debugging a textarea in a web page which was intermittently dropping characters in IE11 due to a Javascript issue.

+When manually typing at the keyboard, it's hard to tell if intermittent character loss is due to a bug, or because the keys were not pressed properly.
+In addition manual typing speed is limited, so its not possible to do 'stress' testing.
+This device solves both these problems by emulating a USB keyboard and generating characters programmatically.

 There are three adjustable parameters available via the buttons: